 The next morning, Lucia finds him dead on the beach, so in an act of rash reasoning, she decides to take her boat and dump his body.

-Things arent quit so simple, however.
-Darby owed money to some business men.
+Things aren't quite so simple, however.
+Darby owed money to some "business" men.
 Martin Donnelly (Mason) is one of them and blackmails Lucia.

 This film is notable for being Max Ophuls' last American film.
-It was remade in 2001 as The Deep End, with Tilda Swinton as the housewife and Goran Vinjić as the blackmailer who falls in love with her.
+It is an adaptation of Elisabeth Sanxay Holding's 1947 novel The Blank Wall, which was re-adapted in 2001 as The Deep End, with Tilda Swinton as the housewife and Goran Vinjić as the blackmailer who falls in love with her.

 The Reckless Moment demonstrates the following tropes: